-She shuts the cupboard and wipes her hands on a blotted, balding rag.
-“So, what’s he getting out of this?” she asks.
+She shuts the cupboard and wipes her hands on a balding rag.
+“So, what’s he getting out of this?”

 Recalling the line, Michael feels the tips of his ears burn.
-At the start, he had liked how both he and Rick were, in some ways, beginners.
-He liked how Rick, at twenty-four, had never known a single person who had died, not even a grandparent.
+At the start, he had liked how both he and Rick were, in their own ways, beginners, and how Rick, at twenty-four, had never known a single person who’d died, not even a grandparent.
 He liked how Rick called him Mi corazón—my heart.

-“Hey,” he says, stepping forward.
-He pries her fingers up one at a time.
-She yields to his touch, as though she is boneless, made of water.
-“I’ve got you,” he says, cinching an arm tightly around her waist.
+“Hey, hey.”
+He rushes forward and pries up her fingers one at a time.
+She yields to his touch as though she is boneless, made of water.
+“I’ve got you,” he says, cinching a firm arm around her waist.

 For so long, the cheating had seemed almost too easy.
-Leslie never questioned why Michael decided to take up piano as an antidote to middle-age malaise, nor why he insisted on taking lessons twice a week with Jonathan Claffey, the neighbors’ son.
-She never questioned the underwear with the stain in the crotch that she found nearby the gulley, which Michael said must have belonged to one of the hooligans who egged the Fletcher house.
-She never questioned why her husband was so frigid at night, rebuffing her every advance.
-Or, if she did, she never expressed these worries to him.
+Leslie never questioned why Michael decided to take up piano as an antidote to middle-age malaise (nor why he insisted on biweekly lessons with Jonathan Claffey, the neighbors’ son).
+She never questioned the stained underwear that she found beside the gulley, which Michael said must have belonged to one of the hooligans who egged the Fletcher house.
+Only once did she inquire why Michael had grown so distant at night, and whether he might consider seeing a specialist for his “problem”.

-“What do you want me to tell people?” she said.
+“What do you want me to tell people?” she demanded.

-“I mean, do you want me to tell the truth?”
+“I mean, do you want me to tell the truth, or what?”